-- The Aberdeen Hall Code of Conduct applies to your behaviour online. - Share online information thoughtfully as it were face-to-face communication.
-If it isn't right to say, it isn't right to post. - The Internet is a powerful amplifier that can be used to spread positivity.
-Take the high road by applying the concept of "treat others as you would like to be treated" - Stop the spread of harmful or untrue messages by not passing them on to others.
+- The Aberdeen Hall Code of Conduct applies to your behaviour online. - Share online information thoughtfully and stop the spread of harmful or untrue messages by not passing them on to others.
+If it isn't right to say, it isn't right to post or share. - The Internet is a powerful amplifier that can be used to spread positivity.
+Take the high road by applying the concept of "treat others as you would like to be treated"